 Benefits of Open Die Forging

 Open die forging is typically used for products made in small quantities with simplistic shapes, for instance disks, rings, sleeves, cylinders and shafts.
-Customised shapes can also be made, but the more complex a shape, the harder it is for open die to achieve.
+Customised shapes can also be made, but the more complex a shape, the harder it is for open die forging to achieve without further machining.

 A structure’s strength will increase during the deformation process of open die thanks to the repeated working of the metal billet, whilst also improving the fatigue resistance, giving the metal longer endurance and a better microstructure (grain).
 There is a reduced chance of voids, which are defects in metals during the solidification process.